MichaelSzczepaniak/AnalyzeDnaFasta/README.md

 # DnaSeqFastA

 ## Description
-This is small Python project that reads a file containing DNA sequences in a multi-FASTA format and does the following analysis:
+This is a small Python project that reads a file containing DNA sequences in a multi-FASTA format and does the following analysis:

 1. Determines the number of records in the file.
 2. Determines the longest and shortest sequences and creates a histogram of sequence lengths